Friday, October 07, 2005

 2. A volatile, highly flammable liquid, C2H5OC2H5, derived from the distillation of ethyl alcohol with sulfuric acid and used as a reagent and solvent.
 It was formerly used as an anesthetic.
 Also called diethyl ether, ethyl ether.

-3. The regions of space beyond the earth's atmosphere;
+3. The regions of space beyond the earth's atmosphere; the heavens.

 4. The element believed in ancient and medieval civilizations to fill all space above the sphere of the moon and to compose the stars and planets.